briis/smartweather/README.md

 * *wind_gust* - Wind Gust Speed.
 * *wind_direction* - Wind Direction Compass Symbol.

 Default they are named: `sensor.smartweather_SENSORNAME`.
-They all have a Unique ID, so you can rename them to whatever you like aftwards.
+They all have a Unique ID, so you can rename them to whatever you like afterwards.